 |Engineer's side old metal 9/1996||New Sheet Metal 7/2003|

 Both rear cab windows have been replaced using original wood frames as patterns.
 New window

 frames were constructed with mortise and tenon joints and glazed with schedule 11 Lexan©.

 This is the original Single Note"Banshee Whistle" from #4483

 #4483 is still undergoing cosmetic restoration at this time and has just recieved a complete paint job in May 2003.
 Plans for operational restoration are not in the immediate future due to the economic climate and the lack of railroads willing to take on the insurance risks.
 However, from professional mechanical inspections, the boiler has been found to be sound but will need retubing and flues.
 The running gear is in good shape with some spring equalizer work needed.
-Three years prior to retirement, #4483 had gone through a Class 3 overhaul by the Pennsylvania RR, and the Society is striving to keep the I1sa in better than good condition.
-As work is completed, watch for updates and new photo's
+Three years prior to retirement, #4483 had gone through a Class 3 overhaul by the Pennsylvania RR, and the Society is striving to keep the I1sa in great condition.

 Web Site Hosting by TRAIN WEB